Colombia extradites accused drug cartel leader's sister to U.S.

 Six other people were extradited alongside Nini Johana Usaga to also face drug trafficking charges.

-Otoniel, who according to Colombian authorities trafficked between 180 and 200 tonnes of cocaine a year, was detained last October in Antioquia province.
+Otoniel, who according to Colombian authorities trafficked 180 to 200 tonnes of cocaine a year, was detained last October in Antioquia province.

 The Clan del Golfo, which has more than 1,200 combatants according to security forces, launched a so-called "armed strike" to protest Otoniel's extradition, paralyzing swathes of Colombia in the process.

+Military and police authorities from more than 40 countries worked to capture 169 tonnes of cocaine and 41 tonnes of marijuana during the ninth phase of the international anti-narcotics Orion campaign, Colombia's Defense Minister Diego Molano said later on Friday.

+With the seizures from Orion's most recent phase, which ran from March to May, drugs confiscated since 2018 total 716 tonnes of cocaine and 216 tonnes of marijuana.

-Drug trafficking and the war on drugs are major contributors to Colombia's armed conflict, a report from the country's truth commission - established as part of a 2016 peace deal with the now demobilized FARC guerrillas - said this week.
+Drug trafficking and the war on drugs are major contributors to Colombia's armed conflict, according to a report this week from the country's truth commission, which was established as part of a 2016 peace deal with the now demobilized FARC guerrillas.

-(Reporting by Luis Jaime Acosta Writing by Oliver Griffin; editing by Grant McCool)
+(Reporting by Luis Jaime Acosta Writing by Oliver Griffin; editing by Grant McCool and Richard Chang)

 ((Oliver.Griffin@thomsonreuters.com; +57 304-583-8931;))